RocketCommunicationsInc/astro-uxds/_content/design-guidelines/glossary.md

 ### C

 - [Checkbox](/components/checkbox) - A Checkbox allows a user to select a value from a small set of options.
-- [Classification Markings](components/classification-markings) - Markings required to be present on software that includes controlled or classified information.
+- [Classification & Control Markings](/components/classification-markings) - Markings required to be present on software that includes controlled or classified information.
 - [Clock](components/clock) - Clock shows the current date and time, and optional AOS and LOS timers.
 - Close Button - A UI component that, when activated, dismisses a [Dialog Box](/components/dialog-box).
 - [Color Palettes](/design-guidelines/color) - The list of color values used in and approved by the Astro design system.